oam-dev/rudr/CONTRIBUTING.md

 nginx-singleton    17s
 ```

 Next, create a new application that uses the component.
-In Hydra, which is a 12-factor, the application is composed of code (component) and a config.
+In Hydra, which follows the 12-factor model, the application is composed of code (component) and a config.
 So you need to write a configuration.
 Examples are provided in the `examples/` directory:

 ```console
 $ kubectl apply -f examples/first-app-config.yaml